liambll/MRI-cardiac-segmentation/README.md

 If we want to find multiple i-contours that might overlap each other in an image, Mask R-CNN would be appropriate.
 In this case, we only expect one i-contour per image, so U-Net would be more appropriate.

 I implement a quick prototype to evaluate the feasibility of using U-Net for i-contour segmentation without o-segmentation.
 There are 5 patients with 96 matching image-icontour files.
-For this prototype, I simply train the U-Net model on the first 3 patients, and validate the model on the remaining 2 patients.
+For this prototype, I simply train the U-Net model on the first 3 patients (for only 20 epoches), and validate the model on the remaining 2 patients.
 The best model weight and segmentation result (without any postprocessing) are available at: https://drive.google.com/drive/folders/1PjrCZzGC2nGci1Fg7VZrbBY4v69ppa6G?usp=sharing

-Left - Otsu thresolding + convex hull post-processing, Right - UNet on trainset <br/>
+U-Net can potentially outperform Otsu thresholding approach, even without o-contour mask.<br/>
 <img src="assets/otsu_hull_SCD0000101_99.dcm.png" alt="" width="25%"> <img src="assets/unet_SCD0000101_99.dcm.png" alt="" width="25%"><br/>
+Left - Otsu thresolding + convex hull post-processing, Right - UNet on trainset

-Intersection over Unition (IoU) score and Dice (F1) score of U-Net on train and validation sets:<br/>
+Intersection over Unition (IoU) score and Dice (F1) score of U-Net on train and validation sets:

 | Dataset  | Mean (Std) of IoU Score | Mean (Std) of Dice Score |
 | ------ | -------- | -------- |
 | Train set | 0.911 (0.068) | 0.952 (0.041) |
 | Validation set | 0.838 (0.097) | 0.908 (0.066) |

-Further model tuning and post-processing will likely improve the i-contour mask prediction.
+Further model training and post-processing will likely improve the i-contour mask prediction.

 #### 4. What are some advantages and disadvantages of the deep learning approach compared your chosen heuristic method?
 Advantages of the deep learning approach (e.g. U-Net) compared to heuristic-based method (e.g. Otsu Thresholding):